PrincetonUniversity/hpc_beginning_workshop/src/slurm/index.md

 just me forcing R to use the BLAS library that I would like, i.e. MKL)

-In another situation, you might have executable that uses MPI (Message Passing Interface) to use multiple cores, potentially even over multiple nodes.
+In another situation, you might have an executable that uses MPI (Message Passing Interface) to use multiple cores, potentially even over multiple nodes.

 ```bash